thebookofjedediah/udacity-arcade-game/README.md

 ## Getting Started & Installation

 To get started, clone the repository or download the zip file, then open the index.html in a browser of your choice.
+The Game will begin as soon as it is opened in the browser.
+Each time you make it across to the end you will kill another enemy bug.
+When all the enemy bugs are gone, you win.

 ### Prerequisites